 Audience-worthiness – Does the action develop in an engaging manner for a prospective audience?
 Does the action provokes thought and/or insight in a way that makes the investment of time spent with the play worthwhile?
 Is there a significant pay-off for an audience?

 3 full length finalists and the ten minute play winner will be announced October 2016.
-Finalists will be invited to attend the 2016 conference on November 11th, 2016 at the University of Kentucky in Lexington, Kentucky, with a staged reading presented for each finalist.
+Finalists will be invited to attend the 2016 conference November 17-19th, 2017 at the Jenny Whiley Theatre, Pikeville, KY, with a staged reading presented for each finalist.
 The winning play will be announced at the conference.

 Proper Format: A properly formatted stage script will provide a rough sense of running time of your play.
 Typically, one page of a playscript should equal about one and a half minutes of running time.